How did the World Harp Ensemble come about?

 YOU are right in the hub of this movement!

-This class is the hub of the World Harp Ensemble project – and I’m encouraging harpists and harp-ensemble leaders around the world to download the music, learn the game-plans and share the games with their own ensembles.
+This website is the hub of the World Harp Ensemble project – and I’m encouraging harpists and harp-ensemble leaders around the world to download the music, learn the game-plans and share the games with their own ensembles.
 Then to videotape the results!

 You’re sitting in the hub, where harpists around the world can come to learn the basic guidelines and download the games.
-If you want to be part of the World Harp Ensemble Beta Test group, go to WorldHarpEnsemble.com (http://www.WorldHarpEnsemble.com where you can sign up to test out the ensemble music.